src-bin/substrate-docs/ref/substrate-filesystem-hierarchy.md

             S3- and DynamoDB-backed Terraform state file configuration.
 (Managed by `substrate create-account`.)
           * **`versions.tf`**\
             Configuration of Terraform and provider versions, etc. (Managed by `substrate create-account`.)
+* **`substrate.Administrator.assume-role-policy.json`** and **`substrate.Auditor.assume-role-policy.json`**\
+  If present, these assume-role policies (as complete JSON documents) will be merged into the assume-role policies of the Substrate-managed Administrator and Auditor roles in all accounts, respectively.
+(Read by `substrate setup` and `substrate create-account`.)
 * **`substrate.accounts.txt`**\
   A convenient listing of all your AWS accounts and the IAM roles to assume when you need to access them.
-(Managed by all the programs that potentially create AWS accounts.)
+(Managed by `substrate setup`, `substrate setup-cloudtrail`, and `substrate create-account`.)
 * **`substrate.admin-networks.json`**\
-  Allocator for CIDR blocks used by VPCs and subnets for your admin accounts.
-(Managed by `substrate bootstrap-network-account`.)
+  Allocator for CIDR blocks used by VPCs and subnets for your Substrate account (formerly known as your admin account).
+(Managed by `substrate setup`.)
+* **`substrate.azure-ad-tenant`**\
+  Tenant ID of your Azure Active Directory identity provider, if you're using Azure Active Directory.
+(Managed by `substrate setup`.)
 * **`substrate.default-region`**\
   The AWS region where CloudTrail logs and other global resources are located.
-(Managed by `substrate bootstrap-management-account`.)
+(Managed by `substrate setup`.)
+* **`substrate.enforce-imdsv2`**\
+  "yes" or "no" to indicate whether the Substrate-managed Service Control Policy will enforce the use of v2 of the EC2 Instance Metadata Service (IMDSv2) as a security posture improvement.
+(Managed by `substrate setup`.)
 * **`substrate.environments`**\
   Logically ordered list of all your environments.
-(Managed by `substrate bootstrap-network-account`.)
+(Managed by `substrate setup`.)
 * **`substrate.intranet-dns-domain-name`**\
-  DNS domain name that's owned by, or at least hosted in, your admin account.
-(Managed by `substrate create-admin-account`.)
+  DNS domain name that's owned by, or at least hosted in, your Substrate account.
+(Managed by `substrate setup`.)
+* **`substrate.management-account-id`**\
+  The 12-digit AWS account number of the organization's management account.
+Used as a safety feature to prevent managing one organization with another organization's code.
+(Managed by `substrate setup`.)
+* **`substrate.manage-cloudtrail`**\
+  "yes" or"no" to indicate whether Substrate is managing CloudTrail.
+(Managed by `substrate setup-cloudtrail`.)
 * **`substrate.networks.json`**\
-  Allocator for CIDR blocks used by VPCs and subnets for your non-admin accounts.
-(Managed by `substrate bootstrap-network-account`.)
+  Allocator for CIDR blocks used by VPCs and subnets for your service accounts.
+(Managed by `substrate setup`.)
 * **`substrate.oauth-oidc-client-id`**\
   OAuth OIDC client ID from your identity provider.
-(Managed by `substrate create-admin-account`.)
+(Managed by `substrate setup`.)
 * **`substrate.oauth-oidc-client-secret-timestamp`**\
   Timestamp of the AWS Secrets Manager secret version that's storing the OAuth OIDC client secret from your identity provider.
-(Managed by `substrate create-admin-account`.)
+(Managed by `substrate setup`.)
 * **`substrate.okta-hostname`**\
   Hostname of your Okta-hosted identity provider, if you're using Okta.
-(Managed by `substrate create-admin-account`.)
+(Managed by `substrate setup`.)
 * **`substrate.nat-gateways`**\
   "yes" or "no" to indicate whether NAT Gateways will be provisioned with your private subnets.
-(Managed by `substrate bootstrap-network-account`.)
+(Managed by `substrate setup`.)
 * **`substrate.prefix`**\
   Prefix to use for the names of global resources like S3 buckets.
-(Managed by `substrate bootstrap-management-account`.)
+(Managed by `substrate setup`.)
 * **`substrate.qualities`**\
   Logically ordered list of all your qualities.
-(Managed by `substrate bootstrap-network-account`.)
+(Managed by `substrate setup`.)
 * **`substrate.regions`**\
   List of AWS regions you're using.
-(Managed by `substrate bootstrap-network-account`.)
+(Managed by `substrate setup`.)
 * **`substrate.saml-metadata.xml`**\
   Legacy configuration for a SAML integration that early Substrate installations have for getting into the AWS Console.
 (Not created for new installations.)
 * **`substrate.telemetry`**\
   "yes" or "no" to indicate whether telemetry may be sent to Source & Binary.
 (Managed by all Substrate tools.)
 * **`substrate.valid-environment-quality-pairs.json`**\
   Pairings you've declared as valid.
 Used to avoid creating VPCs you'll never use to spare your service quotas.
-(Managed by `substrate bootstrap-network-account`.)
+(Managed by `substrate setup`.)